GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 $
   theta_(t+1) tilde cal(N)(theta_t, sigma_theta^2).
 $
-In practice, we use a value of radians for $sigma_theta$.
+In practice, we use a value of $0.1$ radians ($approx 5.7°$) for $sigma_theta$.
 The agent then moves forward in this new direction by a distance of 50cm.

 A special case occurs when the robot is less than 50cm from a wall.
 In this case, its orientation is instead sampled according to the initialization process to turn its back to this wall.

 *Data gathering.*
 The collected datasets will be used for two distinct purposes: evaluating the global #acr("ASSL") pipeline and training the #psi-dnn combination operator.